Zanele Muholi – Making the invisible visible

 I want to be seen as Zanele Muholi.
 I don’t want to be a role model – I want to be a human being living with other human beings.
 I want people to have hope and know what I am doing is possible.
 I want people to get as much support as possible from me.
 But I don’t want to be an exception, I don’t want to be anything that’s extraordinary!
 I mean come-on Luiz you’re doing it too!
 I don’t know if you also see yourself as that?
 I just want to be me, living in the world making a difference!

 I think the motivation is not to be a role model, but I think it is important to have visible people ….

 Sure, I get that!
 But that response will come from other people.
 It will be people who will say that you are a celebrity, it will be people who say that you are a role model.

-What is Zanele like when she’s not working?
-What does she like to do?
+What is Zanele like when they’re not working?
+What do they like to do?
 What is your downtime?

 My downtime is when I’m not working.
 Photography has become my fix!
 And I spend time with people that I love.
 I like hanging around, but I’m not for the bars and stuff – I don’t drink and I don’t smoke, so I’m boring.
 So I work most of the time, I work.
 And I like to travel, so I travel a lot.
 Then it’s nice and also not like on vacation, ’cause I cannot afford more.
 So I travel and explore different spaces where I’m there either to exhibit or give advice.

 Okay, my final question.
-We talked about Zanele when she was 15.
+We talked about Zanele when they were 15.
 Describe Zanele today.
-What kind of woman is she?
+What kind of person are they?